kjcamann/monad-bft/docs/peer_discovery.md

 ---

 Response to ping message.
-Sender may update peer name record if one is attached to ping message. ping_id must match the request
+Sender may update peer name record if the attached name record is more recent. ping_id must match the request

 ```rust
 struct Pong {